Predictions for 2021 in an unpredictable world

 Businesses need to first identify their environmental risks.
 A strategic programme of remediation works can then be scheduled based on the level of priority that will help meet the requirements of the Bill.
 We will be working with all our customers in 2021 to help understand their specific challenges with regards to the potential new targets and how they can achieve them effectively and compliantly.

-Changes to red diesel legislation, Gary Hickey, Specialist Fuels Services Division Director
+Changes to red diesel legislation, Russell Rhodes, Business Development, Specialist Fuels Services Division

 In the 2020 budget, the government announced that it will remove the entitlement to use red diesel from April 2022, except in agriculture (as well as forestry, horticulture and pisciculture), rail and for non-commercial heating (including domestic heating).
 These reforms are important for tackling climate change and improving the UK’s air quality.

-Many sites still use red diesel for back-up power generation which will need to be replaced with white diesel before 2022.
-There will be an immediate cleaning requirement for these tanks and companies will need to consider adjusting their tank maintenance schedules to adapt to the new diesel formulations.
+Many sites still use red diesel for back-up power generation, and the understanding is that this will need to be replaced with white diesel (or a greener burning alternative) before 2022.
+This will undoubtedly create an immediate cleaning requirement for these tanks, and companies will need to consider adjusting their tank maintenance schedules to adapt to the new diesel or alternative fuel formulations.

-Companies using red diesel across their sites will need to start planning to switch fuels, and to ensure operational continuity, should consider changes required in tank cleaning and maintenance regimes.
+Companies using red diesel that are non-exempt from this legislative proposal change will need to start planning to switch fuels, and to ensure operational continuity, should consider changes required in tank cleaning and maintenance regimes.

 A challenging year